hyundai-robotics/doc-hrscript/6-external-comm/5-sci/README.md

 # 6.5 Sci module : Serial communication

-Serial communication can be performed through the COM port of the Hi6 controller.
+Serial communication can be performed through the COM port of the ${cont_model} controller.

 To use this function, you must create a Sci object as a global variable as shown below.